Interfacing to 26C31 Line Drivers in QDI Rotary Encoders

 “Common mode” means that there are two channels that are at exact opposite states in any position.
 The advantage of common mode sensing is that light and noise interference does not create false triggering, but is instead filtered out.

-Besides having common mode signals the incremental channels are also set up in an interlaced fashion.
+Besides having common mode signals, the incremental channels are also set up in an interlaced fashion.
 High-resolution channels need to be interlaced to provide a greater amount of signal strength and noise immunity at analog levels.
+An advantage of Quantum Devices’ patented phased array sensor is that all active areas receive the same amount of light, eliminating the need to balance signals with an encoder potentiometer.

 The purpose of the comparator is to “square off” the signals to create digital signals.
 The comparator converts these Digital signals into single ended (Referenced to ground) signals.
 Besides being single ended, these digital signals are still not robust enough to be used directly by most applications.